 Thanks for all the Fish

 Now what?
 Well this is something I have been tinkering with for a while, and maybe I’m too close to the trees.
 I wondered all along, am I making something to complex?
 Will people get lost in the long Image Seek tool?
 Does it do enough to compel people to go through a process, when just chucking keywords into Google is So Easy?

 That’s what I’d like to know.
 Feedback is good, even the critical ones.
 Especially the critical ones.

 But now it’s time to push this ship out on the seas, and see where it goes.

-The post "The ImageSeek Mozilla Webmaker Teaching Kit" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/06/imageseek-mozilla-teaching-kit/) on June 27, 2014.
+The post "The ImageSeek Mozilla Webmaker Teaching Kit" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2014/06/imageseek-mozilla-teaching-kit/) on June 27, 2014.